-We Provide all stages of Asphalt Paving for Roadways, Driveways, & Parking Lots:
+We Provide all stages of Asphalt Paving for Roadways, Driveways, & Parking Lots in Long Island:

 First the site to be paved is inspected to see if any problems will arise before the work begins.
-Often cable or water companies will have to be called in to do “mark-outs” on the site before any paving for driveways, roads, or parking lots in Long Island can begin.
+Often cable or water companies will have to be called in to do “mark-outs” on the site before any driveways, roads, or parking lots paving can begin in Long Island.
 Survey’s may also have to be looked over to insure exact property line.
 Next the site is excavated and all grass, concrete, old asphalt are removed and carted off the site.
-The sub base is graded and power compacted.
-After this the paving of the Long Island driveway, road, or parking lot can begin.
+The sub base is graded and power compacted and our Long Island driveway or parking lot paving services can begin.

 RCA Stone blend is then installed to a depth of 4 to 6 inches